DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 > Are there any spells that aren't in here, but can be found elsewhere?

 ### Question 1: How Are Allister's Stats Distributed?
-- Get a more health-heavy distributed
 - Health (max health)
 - Mana (max mana)
 - Intelligence (damage)
 - Resilience (defense)
 - Agility (casting speed / dodge distance)

+500 points

 ### Question 2: Which Spell is Your Primary Spell?
 - Flame Volley (fire spell w/ 3 hits)
 - Tempest Slash (wind spell w/ 3 hits)

-> Probably have a list of all the possible permutations of this
+> Probably have a list of all the possible permutations of this question.
+Keep track of each question's answer count & the types of spells they give the player.
+That way, we get the desired distribution of spells.

 ### Question 3: Which Spell is Your Secondary Spell?
 - Crystal Barrage (neutral crystal spell)
 - Primordial Blitz (fire spell w/ multiple hits)

+> Probably have a list of all the possible permutations of this question.
+Keep track of each question's answer count & the types of spells they give the player.
+That way, we get the desired distribution of spells.

 ### Question 4: Passive Spell?
 - Boost intelligence when taking damage for 5 seconds